Chester Christmas Market: November and December

 Admission: Free, Santa’s Grotto £4.50

-What to buy: Wooden chalets include traders selling fair trade gifts, ceramics, jewellery, hats, gloves & scarves, toys and festive food including Christmas cakes and puddings, mince pies, cheeses, meats, sweets, fine wines as well as the winter warming treats of mulled wine and hot chestnuts.
+What to buy: 70 traditional wooden chalets that include traders selling fair trade and English themed gifts, ceramics, jewellery, hats, gloves & scarves, toys and festive food including Christmas cakes and puddings, mince pies, cheeses, meats, sweets, fine wines as well as the winter warming treats of mulled wine and hot chestnuts.

 What to pay: Various

 Cheese wedge: Cheese please

 Back in the day Chester’s indoor market was a buzzing place with a wide variety of stalls and all a 2 minute walk from the bus station.
 In those days I would be dragged away from the market stall selling ground coffee from places all over the world where as a nascent coffee addict I would be busy sniffing the coffee beans and deciding which coffee had the nicest aroma, but then would be whisked away to be stood in front of a haberdashery where my old dear would buy buttons and then on to another stall to buy yards of material from various bolts of cloth.
 Often cleaning materials were bought from a nearby stall and my dad would probably take a walk around the hardware stall.